AliyunContainerService/ack-secret-manager/README.md

 The following will add a test credential in Alibaba Cloud KMS Secrets Manager, synchronize the credentials through dedicated KMS and shared KMS, and demonstrate some extended functions.

 ack-secret-manager involves two CRDs.
 SecretStore is used to store access credentials (such as RRSA configuration, ClientKey, AK configuration, etc.), and ExternalSecret is used to store basic credential information that needs to be synchronized (such as credential name, version, etc.) and specify the SecretStore.
-It ensures the separation of permissions and data and enhances the flexibility of use.
-See below for details **CRD configuration introduction**
+It helps to enhance the isolation of credentials permission and the usability.
+Please check the [parameters guide](doc/crd.md)

 1. Create credentials